muan/scribble-electron/readme.md

 # Scribble (electron)

-Scribble is a menubar note taking app using `LocalStorage`.
+Scribble is a menubar note taking app using `localStorage`.

 ### Install